How to Reduce Plant Loss in Your Garden

 From Greg (continued) –

-“In this YouTube video (below) you can see me using a 7” x 28” auger to dig holes for a burning bush and forsythia windbreak we put in a couple of years ago.
+“In this YouTube video (above) you can see me using a 7” x 28” auger to dig holes for a burning bush and forsythia windbreak we put in a couple of years ago.
 The video really shows the power and efficiency of the large auger and how it can be used as a post hole digger.”